 President Joe Biden and Vice President Kamala Harris enacted domestic policies along these same lines.
 But they had to deal with post-pandemic inflation, an immigration crisis and a closely divided Senate that delayed and thwarted the passage of Biden's more sweeping Build Back Better agenda.
 And quite frankly, Democrats' messaging could have been a lot better.

-Beshear then wrote about some of the policies that he was able to implement in Kentuck.
+Beshear then wrote about some of the policies that he was able to implement in Kentucky.
 These included expanding Medicaid to include vision, hearing and dental coverage, capping the cost of insulin and expanding telehealth.

 He also mentioned working with the private and nonprofit sectors to open a pediatric autism center in Appalachia and the first new hospital in one of the state's largest African American communities in 150 years.